Imagine Safe Supply

 assist with data analysis and will only be able to view anonymized data.

 Thunderbird Partnership Foundation will be involved with preserving the integrity of data and information of and about First Nations people.
 Thunderbird Partnership Foundation team members will ensure that the voices of people from First Nations communities views and voices follow OCAP (ownership, control, access and possession) principles for data usage, analyses, and knowledge sharing.
-Dr. Bimadoshka Pucan is the Thunderbird Senior Policy Analyst and Dr. Amanda Perri is the Thunderbird Research Manager and will manage the storage of your information at Thunderbird.
-Thunderbird staff Dr. Heba Hassan and Dr. Manjit Pabla will lead interviews with First Nations participants.
+Dr. Carol Hopkins is Thunderbird Executive Director.
+Dr. Heba Hassan, Dr. Manjit Pabla, Sacha Bragg, and Tim Ominika are members of the Thunderbird Research team.
+They will manage the storage of your information, lead interviews, and assist with providing your data to you.

 The Imagine Safe Supply Community Advisory Committee is a group of people with lived expertise of drug use and front-line work with people who use drugs.
 The Community Advisory Committee may co-lead interviews, read data, and help with findings.
 The Community Advisory Committee includes Phoenix Beck McGreevy, Céline Côté, Frank Crichlow, Erica Schoen, Mikki Schell.

 The Imagine Safe Supply Research Advisory Committee is a group of researchers and professors who will assist with looking at data and findings: Elaine Hyshka (University of Alberta); Alissa Greer (Simon Fraser University); Marie-Eve Goyer (University of Montreal); Gillian Kolla (University of Victoria).

 WHO SHOULD I CONTACT IF I HAVE QUESTIONS OR CONCERNS?